faasm/faasm/README.md

 # Faasm

 Faasm is a serverless system focused on performance and security.
+By trusting users' code we are able to maintain the same level of security with much more lightweight isolation mechanisms than in other platforms.

-By trusting users' code we can reduce isolation, hence achieving good performance while simultaneously enabling features not possible in a strongly isolated environment.
+More lightweight isolation enables better performance and opens the doors to new features not possible in a strongly isolated environment (inter-function communication, shared state etc.).

 The project is still a work in progress with many aspects yet to be developed.

 # Isolation

+## System Calls

+Integration between users' functions and the underlying hosts happens at the syscall level, hence we are able to whitelist and virtualise the syscalls we wish to support.
+This gives fine-grained control over what functions can do, and makes the job of isolating them much easier.

 ## Memory

 By accepting only functions that can be compiled to WebAssembly, we can rule out a large class of security issues related to memory.
 The specifics of the WebAssembly memory model and its security implications can be found in [the WebAssembly docs](https://webassembly.org/docs/security/).

 ## CPU

-Linux cgroups support process-level and thread-level CPU control and accounting.
+Linux cgroup supports process-level and thread-level CPU control and accounting.
 They can be enlisted to ensure fair access to CPU resource between functions sharing a Faasm node.
 Basic cgroup CPU limiting can ensure that _all user functions get a fair share of the CPU resource on the machine_.
 This means that if a box is resource constrained, all functions running there will be restricted equally.

 Thread-level support for CPU isolation is available in both V1 and V2 of cgroup although V2 achieves it differently and is arguably a bit cleaner.
 Unfortunately Docker doesn't work with V2 at the time of writing.

 ## Network

 To isolate networking we can take an approach similar to that used in LXC to isolate containers.
 Each function has its own virtual network interface and operates in its own network namespace.

-## Filesystem

-A filesystem doesn't make much sense in a serverless environment given that functions may run on any machine in the system.
-As a result the role of the filesystem is greatly diminished.
+These namespaces can be reused across different function invocations if necessary.

 ## Other I/O

-I/O other than that concerned with the filesystem and network is not supported in a serverless environment thus can be excluded.
+A filesystem doesn't make much sense in a serverless environment given that functions may run on different machines on every invocation.
+Hence the role of a filesystem in a serverless environment is undefined.
+The need for other types of I/O in a serverless environment is also relatively undefined.

+For now we just don't implement many I/O-related syscalls, but this may change in future.

 # Code Generation

-Under the hood WAVM uses the following approach for executing wasm:
+Under the hood we use [WAVM](https://github.com/WAVM/WAVM) to execute WebAssembly.
+WAVM uses the following approach for executing wasm:

 - Take in wasm binary or text format
 - Translate into LLVM IR